 - Emergency services.
 You can reach police, fire and ambulance dispatch by dialing 911 in the Dominican Republic.

 - US embassy or consulate.
-If you lose your passport, get into legal trouble or if there’s a countrywide emergency, contact the nearest US embassy or consulate.
+If you lose your passport, get into legal trouble or if there’s a countrywide emergency, contact the US embassy in Santo Domingo.

 Frequently asked questions

 When is the best time to visit the Dominican Republic?